2025 Call for Proposals

 During our five-day conference, productive and dynamic conversations will be nurtured as participants engage in networking and educational opportunities through facilitated learning sessions, individual and panel presentations, hands-on experiential workshops, and daily plenary sessions.

-The Mentoring Institute welcomes proposals from faculty, students, researchers, professionals, and practitioners interested in the scholarship of mentoring, coaching, supervision, and leadership from non-profit and NGO organizations, governmental agencies, K-12, and institutions of higher education from all disciplines and professions.
+The Mentoring Institute welcomes proposals from faculty, students, researchers, professionals, and practitioners interested in the scholarship of mentoring, coaching, supervision, and leadership from non-profit and NGO organizations, businesses and corporations, governmental agencies, K-12 schools, and institutions of higher education from all disciplines and professions.

 Abstracts and Papers Registration